DNA Sources, Information, and Evidence: Sorting it All Out

-Y-DNA: Your test will name a Y-DNA Haplogroup and give a list of people who share the same or similar number of repeats of the genetic code in a marker location.
+Y-DNA: Your test will name a Y-DNA Haplogroup and give a list of people who share the same or a similar number of repeats of the genetic code in a marker location.
 The list may contain multiple people that have a very similar number of repeats at the same markers.
 The report will give a number indicating genetic distance.
-The smaller the genetic distance, the closer the relative, or the fewer amount of generations since the mutation or variance in the repeated genetic code occurred.
+The smaller the genetic distance, the closer the relative or the fewer amount of generations since the mutation or variance in the repeated genetic code occurred.

 mtDNA or mitochondrial DNA is found in mitochondria, which are organelles in human cells that convert nutrients into energy.
 An mtDNA test yields an mtDNA Haplogroup.
 This DNA and the corresponding name of the Haplogroup are passed down from mothers to their children.
 Female children pass on the mtDNA to their children.
 An mtDNA Haplogroup can be used as evidence to prove that descendants are biologically related to their mother’s mother’s mother’s, mother and so on back in time.
-If two people share a mtDNA Haplogroup, they have a common female ancestor.
+If two people share an mtDNA Haplogroup, they have a common female ancestor.

 Analyze your sources